-Figure 1: PPP-PSC Comparison Incorporating Risk (source: Victoria Partnerships)
+Figure 1.
+PPP-PSC comparison incorporating risk (source: Victoria Partnerships)

-2.4 Revised UK version of public sector comparator
+2.5 Revised UK Version of Public Sector Comparator

-This approach is a modification or an off-short of the method described in section 2.3 above.
-The PSC following this method is defined as the present value of project whole-life cost, the estimated cost arising from changes in the scope of project, transaction cost of public project and an adjustment for optimism bias6.
+This approach is a modification or an off short of the method described in section 2.2 above.
+The PSC following this method is defined as the present value of project whole-life cost, the estimated cost arising from changes in the scope of project, transaction cost of public project and an adjustment for optimism bias.
 Unlike the previous approach, the PSC does not incorporate risk estimation.
-Another distinguishing feature of this method is that the cost of PPP project is not from the actual bids, but a shadow bid which is estimated based on the assumed project internal rate of return.
-As this method is intended to assist decision making process, it requires sensitivity analysis be undertaken to generate a series of switching values, where the benefit of PSC and PPP approaches are equal.
-With regard to PSC, the sensitivity analysis relates to changing the value of capital expenditure, whilst for PPP, it is done by varying the internal rate of return.
-This method was introduced by the PPP authority in the United Kingdom to replace the method described in section 2.3.
+Another distinguishing feature of this method is that the cost of PPP project is not from the actual bids, but a shadow bid that is estimated based on the assumed project internal rate of return.
+As this method is intended to assist decision-making process, it requires sensitivity analysis be undertaken to generate a series of switching values, where the benefit of PSC and PPP approaches is equal.
+With regard to PSC, the sensitivity analysis relates to changing the value of capital expenditure, whilst for PPP, varying the internal rate of return does it.
+The PPP authority in the United Kingdom to replace the method described in section 2.2 introduced this method.